Optimal Capacity Modification for Stable Matchings with Ties: Introduction

-\begin{thm} For an instance of \hyperref[prob:minmaxssbt]{\MINMAXSSBT} problem, where the tie length is at most $\ell + 1$, an $\ell$-augmented instance exists.
+\begin{thm} For an instance of the \hyperref[prob:minmaxssbt]{\MINMAXSSBT} problem, where the tie length is at most $\ell + 1$, an $\ell$-augmented instance exists.
 Moreover, a resident-optimal $\ell$-augmented instance can be computed in polynomial time.
-Therefore, a \SSM, which matches the maximum number of residents across all $\ell$-augmented instances, can be computed efficiently. \end{thm}
+Therefore, a \SSM\ that matches the maximum number of residents across all $\ell$-augmented instances can be computed in polynomial time. \end{thm}